 The Audit Committee Charter provides for the review, approval and/or ratification of "related party transactions," which are those transactions required to be disclosed pursuant to Item 404 of Regulation S-K as promulgated by the SEC, by the Audit Committee.
-The Audit Committee shall be provided with the details of each new, existing, or proposed related party transaction, including the terms of the transaction, any contractual restrictions that the company has already committed to, the business purpose of the transaction, and the benefits of the transaction to the company and to the relevant related party.
-Any member of the Audit Committee who has an interest in the related party transaction under review by the Audit Committee shall abstain from voting on the approval of the related party transaction, but may, if so requested by the chairman of the Audit Committee, participate in some or all of the Audit Committee's discussions of the related party transaction.
+The Audit Committee shall be provided with the details of each new, existing, or proposed related party transaction, including the terms of the transaction, any contractual restrictions that the Company has already committee to, the business purpose of the transaction, and the benefits of the transaction to the Company and to the relevant related party.
+Any member of the Audit Committee who has an interest in the related party transaction under review by the Audit Committee shall abstain from voting on the approval of the related party transaction.
 Upon completion of its review of the related party transaction, the Audit Committee may determine to permit or to prohibit the related party transaction.